Clyde013/randumb/README.md

 This repo uses triton==3.2.0 and pytorch>=2.6.0 for `torch.library.triton_op` support.
 Install with:

 `pip3 install --pre torch==2.6.0.dev20250104+cu124 torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu124`

+Since we have custom C++/CUDA bindings under `src/rten_cpp/csrc`, we use compile it using torch.utils.cpp_extension ahead of time with setuptools.
+Just run `pip install .` at the root directory to install the package as rten_cpp.

 Anything else install as you find import errors pop up :)